 RENTING | PROS

 May Help Decision Making Wondering if the RV lifestyle is even for you?
 Renting is the perfect way to try out what could be a lifelong journey full of amazing adventures.
 Get a feel for things; check out different rigs, layouts, and setups; and ease into the experience without being completely in the dark.
-Have amazing vacations while learning about RVing and decide if you are better off continuing to rent or if owning should be your next move.
+Have fun vacations while learning about RVing and decide if you are better off continuing to rent or if owning should be your next move.

 RENTING | CONS

 Load & Unload Each Rental Without ownership of a RV, you’ll find yourself moving a good amount of supplies to and from rentals.
-While some units come stocked with the basics (all units differ), personal belongings and fun camping gear must be loaded and unloaded every vacation rental.
+While some units come stocked with the basics (all units differ), personal belongings and camping gear must be loaded and unloaded every vacation rental.
 Depending on how often you camp and your way of packing, this could get old very quickly…

 Subject to Availability Have you ever tried to rent an RV over a holiday?
 It’s hard enough getting into a campground in the first place, let alone reserve a camper along with it!
 RV rentals are a hot commodity.
 It can be extremely difficult to find a motorhome or trailer near you that not only fits your schedule, but your family as well.